Maine Marathon Relay Information

 If you do not choose to use the shuttle service, it is the responsibility of each team to arrange transportation to and from each relay exchange point.
 Please take note of road closures when planning your arrival and departure to and from exchange points, and please use extreme caution if you must travel on roads that are part of or near the race course, especially Route 88.
 If not taking the shuttle, carpooling is strongly recommended to ease traffic congestion, ensure adequate parking for racers and volunteers at designated sites, and in keeping with the event’s ‘green’ theme.
 Please, no parking anywhere along the race route.

 For relay exchanges #1 and #3 (both at the junction of Route 88 and Depot Road near Skillins Nursery), parking is available at Sullivan Tire, off Route 1 in Falmouth, behind Walgreen’s and Shaw’s.
 Note that Depot Road from Route 1 to Route 88 is closed 8 a.m. to 1 p.m.
-For relay exchange #2, parking is available at Cunningham Security Systems, on Route 88 in Yarmouth, just beyond the junction with Gilman Road.
+For relay exchange #2, parking is available only on one side of Princess Point Road or Rt 88.
+The other side of each street is for pedestrian use only.
+Parking is no longer available in the Cunningham Security parking lot.

 We have special permission from Sullivan Tire and Cunningham Security to use their parking lots.
 Please make sure clothing, cups, bottles, etc. are not left behind, and do not park in either lot overnight before the race, or you vehicle might be towed.